Snoqualmie Valley Food Bank

 Part 3 - Line 4a

-SVFB IS RUN BY A SIX MEMBER WORKING BOARD OF DIRECTORS, AN EXECUTIVE DIRECTOR, OPERATIONS MANAGER, OPERATIONS ASSISTANT AND MANY VOLUNTEERS.
+SVFB IS RUN BY A SIX MEMBER WORKING BOARD OF DIRECTORS, AN EXECUTIVE DIRECTOR, OPERATIONS MANAGER, OPERATIONS ASSISTANT, GUEST SERVICES SPECIALIST, MARKETING AND DEVELOPMENT COORDINATOR AND MANY VOLUNTEERS.
 COLLECTIVELY WE BRING A WEALTH OF KNOWLEDGE AND EXPERIENCE IN FIGHTING HUNGER, UNDERSTANDING FOOD SYSTEMS, WORKING IN NON-PROFITS, AND VOLUNTEERING OUR TIME TO SERVING THOSE IN NEED IN OUR COMMUNITY.
-IN 2021, A TOTAL OF 9,524 HOUSEHOLD VISITS WERE RECORDED.
-THE MAJORITY OF OUR CLIENTS ARE CONSIDERED THE MOST VULNERABLE WITH 33% CHILDREN, 38% ADULTS AND 29% SENIOR CITIZENS.
-TYPICALLY, SVFB IS A GROCERY STORE MODEL FOOD PANTRY WHERE CLIENTS MAY SHOP ONCE A WEEK, DURING OUR DISTRIBUTION HOURS, TO CHOOSE WHAT THEY PREFER.
-SENIOR CITIZENS, TYPICALLY, HAVE THE OPTION OF SHOPPING DURING HOURS DEDICATED JUST FOR THEM WHICH ALLOWS EASIER PARKING, TO SHOP AT A SLOWER PACE, AND RECEIVE EXTRA ASSISTANCE IF NEEDED.
-SVFB PARTNERS WITH NORTHWEST HARVEST, FOOD LIFELINE AND THE EMERGENCY FOOD ASSISTANCE PROGRAM.
-COMBINED RESOURCES FROM INDUSTRY PARTNERS, GROCERY PICK UP PROGRAM, FOOD DRIVES, FUNDRAISERS AND FOOD PURCHASED ALLOWED US TO DISTRIBUTE OVER 536,000 POUNDS OF FOOD TO OUR COMMUNITY IN 2021.
+IN 2022, A TOTAL OF 11,218 VISITS WERE RECORDED.
+THE MAJORITY OF OUR CLIENTS ARE CONSIDERED THE MOST VULNERABLE WITH 35% CHILDREN, 37% ADULTS AND 28% SENIOR CITIZENS.
+SVFB OPERATES A GROCERY STORE MODEL FOOD PANTRY WHERE CLIENTS MAY SHOP ONCE A WEEK, DURING OUR DISTRIBUTION HOURS, TO CHOOSE WHAT THEY PREFER.
+SENIOR CITIZENS, HAVE THE OPTION OF SHOPPING DURING HOURS DEDICATED JUST FOR THEM WHICH ALLOWS EASIER PARKING, TO SHOP AT A SLOWER PACE, AND RECEIVE EXTRA ASSISTANCE IF NEEDED.
+SVFB PARTNERS WITH THE WASHINGTON STATE DEPARTMENT OF AGRICULTURE, FOOD LIFELINE, NORTHWEST HARVEST, HOPELINK AND MANY OTHER ORGANIZATIONS.
+COMBINED RESOURCES FROM INDUSTRY PARTNERS, GROCERY PICK UP PROGRAMS, FOOD DRIVES, FUNDRAISERS AND FOOD PURCHASED ALLOWED US TO DISTRIBUTE OVER 460,400 POUNDS OF FOOD TO OUR COMMUNITY IN 2022.

 IN AN EFFORT TO ADDRESS SPECIFIC NEEDS IN OUR COMMUNITY WE DEVELOP SUPPLEMENTAL PROGRAMS SUCH AS OUR MEALS FOR THE BREAK PROGRAM.
-THIS PROGRAM BRIDGES THE GAP BY PROVIDING FOOD DURING WINTER, SPRING AND SUMMER SCHOOL BREAKS.
-FOR 2021, 10,107 MEALS WERE PROVIDED.
+THIS PROGRAM BRIDGES THE GAP BY PROVIDING FOOD DURING WINTER, MID-WINTER, SPRING AND SUMMER SCHOOL BREAKS.
+FOR 2022, 14,310 MEALS WERE PROVIDED.

-SVFB PARTNERS WITH SNOQUALMIE VALLEY PET FOOD BANK, WHO PROVIDES PET FOOD TO MORE THAN 200 PETS WITH FOOD AND SUPPLIES EACH MONTH.
-WE PARTNER WITH EASTSIDE BABY CORNER TO PROVIDE DIAPERS, BABY FOOD, FORMULA, WIPES, AND CLOTHING FOR BABIES, CHILDREN, AND MOTHERS, WITH OVER 500 FAMILIES ASSISTED.
+SVFB PARTNERS WITH SNOQUALMIE VALLEY PET FOOD BANK, WHO PROVIDES PET FOOD AND SUPPLIES TO MORE THAN 200 PETS EACH MONTH.
+WE PARTNER WITH KIDVANTAGE TO PROVIDE DIAPERS, BABY FOOD, FORMULA, WIPES, AND CLOTHING FOR BABIES, CHILDREN, AND MOTHERS, WITH OVER 100 FAMILIES ASSISTED IN 2022.
 OUR STAFF COMMUNICATES DIRECTLY WITH CLIENTS TO FULFILL OTHER NEEDS SUCH AS CRIBS, CAR SEATS, AND MORE.
+WE PARTNER WITH ST. CLARE'S EPISCOPAL CHURCH WHO PROVIDE SUNDRIES TO OUR GUESTS ON A MONTHLY BASIS.
 WE PARTNER WITH MT.
 SI LUTHERAN CHURCH AND OTHER COMMUNITY MEMBERS TO PROVIDE NEW BACK TO SCHOOL SUPPLIES, AND BACKPACKS FOR EACH STUDENT TO START THE SCHOOL YEAR.
-IN 2021, OVER 300 CHILDREN RECEIVED SCHOOL SUPPLIES.
+IN 2022, OVER 150 STUDENTS RECEIVED SCHOOL SUPPLIES.
 SVFB PARTNERS WITH SNOQUALMIE VALLEY KIWANIS AND REGISTERS HUNDREDS OF FAMILIES EACH YEAR TO RECEIVE HOLIDAY GIFTS FOR THEIR CHILDREN.
-WE ARE AN ASSISTING PARTNER AGENCY WITH WASHINGTON CONNECTION AND OUR STAFF HELP CLIENTS APPLY FOR AND RENEW THINGS LIKE SNAP BENEFITS, CHILDCARE, HEALTHCARE AND MORE.
-SVFB IS TYPICALLY A HOST SITE FOR THE WOMEN INFANTS CHILDREN (WIC) PROGRAM AS WELL AS A PARTNER LOCATION FOR DSHS AND OTHER HUMAN SERVICE AGENCIES THAT COME TO THE FOOD BANK AND MEET WITH CLIENTS ABOUT VARIOUS SERVICES AVAILABLE TO THEM.
+WE ARE AN ASSISTING PARTNER AGENCY WITH WASHINGTON CONNECTION AND OUR STAFF HELP CLIENTS APPLY FOR AND RENEW FOR PROGRAMS LIKE SNAP BENEFITS, CHILDCARE, HEALTHCARE AND MORE.
+SVFB IS A HOST SITE FOR THE WOMEN INFANTS CHILDREN (WIC) PROGRAM AS WELL AS A PARTNER LOCATION FOR DSHS AND OTHER HUMAN SERVICE AGENCIES THAT COME TO THE FOOD BANK AND MEET WITH GUESTS ABOUT VARIOUS SERVICES AVAILABLE TO THEM.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.